Chart Color Schemes

 Roxby Downs is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Roxby Downs, as per the latest Census evaluation, 96.7% of dwellings were houses, with 3.4% being semi-detached, apartments, or other types.
+The dwelling structure in Roxby Downs, as per the latest Census, consisted of 96.7% houses and 3.4% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
 This is compared to Non-Metro SA's 85.7% houses and 14.3% other dwellings.
-Home ownership in Roxby Downs was at 6.7%, with mortgaged dwellings at 23.0% and rented ones at 70.3%.
+Home ownership in Roxby Downs stood at 6.7%, with mortgaged dwellings at 23.0% and rented ones at 70.3%.
 The median monthly mortgage repayment was $1,517, higher than Non-Metro SA's average of $1,138.
-The median weekly rent in Roxby Downs was $260, lower than the national figure of $375 and Non-Metro SA's $187.
-Nationally, mortgage repayments were significantly lower at $1,863 compared to Roxby Downs' figures.
+The median weekly rent in Roxby Downs was recorded as $260, compared to Non-Metro SA's $187.
+Nationally, Roxby Downs' mortgage repayments were lower at $1,517 versus the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing